snotskie/ttrpg/site/src/monstrosities.md

 ## Monstrous Stats

 Instead of a number of Stat dice, a Monstrosity has a single die shared by all their Stats.
-And to allow a finer gradient of "weak" to "strong" Monstrosities, their Stat dice can be "capped" at smaller values.
+And to allow a finer gradient of "weak" to "strong" Monstrosities, their Stat dice is a capped die, from $dc2$ to $dc10$.

-For example, the notation $dc2$ represents a $d4$ that has been capped at the value $2$: If the die were to roll a value greater than $2$, it rolls a $2$ instead.
-Put another way, this represents a single die with four sides, $1$, $2$, $2$, and $2$.
-This is the smallest possible capped die.

-In general, the notation $dcX$ represents the smallest standard die in this game ($d4$, $d6$, $d8$, or $d10$) capable of rolling $X$, capped so that it cannot roll higher than $X$.
-In this notation, $dc4$ just is a $d4$, and so on.

 ## Stronger Monstrosities